Are you a netballer?

 This means you can roll your ankle much more easily than in a netball shoe!

-Have a look at the picture below – this is exactly what we see with the wrong shoes!
+Have a look at the picture above – this is exactly what we see with the wrong shoes!

 Here are some of my hot tips for a speedy recovery!